WilsonCN14/WilsonCN14/README.md

 ### Hello!
 Welcome to my GitHub page! 👋

-- 🔭 I’m currently working on creating a 2D game in Unity called Snowflake Catcher.
+- 🔭 I’m currently working on creating a 3D game in Unity called Candy Catcher.
 - 🌱 I’m currently learning Unity.
 I'm following Unity Learn's Junior Programmer learning pathway.
 - 📫 How to reach me: WilsonCN14@gmail.com
 - ⚡ Fun fact: My current favorite hobby is painting with acrylics.
 I'm currently working on a winter painting with a cabin next to a lake.